Welcome to Java world!

 Control Flow Statement

-The statements inside your source files are generally executed from top to bottom, in the order that they appear.
+your source files are generally executed from top to bottom, in the order that

 Control flow statements, however, break up the flow of execution by employing decision making, looping, and branching, enabling your program to conditionally execute particular blocks of code.